How To Sell Your Coin Collection

 Different Types of Coin Buyers

 Different coins will sell better to different buyers.
 Your set of Buffalo Nickels or Walking Liberty Half Dollars are going to sell better to a local coin shop or a fellow collector.
-Whereas a type set of pre-Civil War gold coins from the Dahlonega or Charlotte mints will probably fetch a better price from a coin dealer specializing in high-value coins, or an auction house.
+Whereas a type set of pre-Civil War gold coins from the Dahlonega or Charlotte mints will probably fetch a better price from a coin dealer specializing in highly valuable coins, or an auction house like Heritage Auctions.

 The first place you should look to sell your coin collection is the place where you bought the coins.
 You already know that they buy and sell the type of coins you are selling.
 Don’t expect to get back what you paid for them, though.
 The seller is running a business, not a coin library!